microsauce/gravy/README.md

 	}

-## War Mode
+## Preparing Your Application for Deployment (War Mode)

+### Prerequisites

+	* A Servlet 3.0 compliant web container

+### gravy war

-To bundle your Gravy app for deployment to your web container run the following command:
+To bundle your Gravy app for deployment to a stand-alone web container run the following command:

 	$ gravy war

-The war-ed application is organized as follows:
+The packaged application is organized as follows:

 	[app-name].war                     - webroot
         |